HyperSF: Spectral Hypergraph Coarsening via Flow-based Local Clustering: Background

 where $cut(S, \hat{S})$ is the number of crossing hyperedges between $S$ and $\hat{S}$.
 We use \textit{all or nothing} splitting function to compute the \textit{cut} that is penalizing the hyperedges the same way regardless of how splitting them.
+The hypergraph conductance is defined as $\Phi_H := \min\limits_{\emptyset \nsubseteq S \subseteq V} \Phi(S)$.
 Nate et al. introduce hypergraph local conductance (HLC) as \cite{veldt2020minimizing}:

 where $R$ is the set of seed vertices given as the input.